BSMuse/Muttly/README.md

 # Muttly

-Muttly is an application that leverages Leonardo AI API and OPEN AI API to create custom breeds of dogs and corresponding data cards.
+Muttly is an application that leverages AI APIs to create custom breeds of dogs and corresponding data cards.
 Users can explore generated content, favorite creations, and interact with the AI-generated dog breeds and cards.

 ## Table of Contents